linode/ansible_linode/docs/modules/domain_info.md

           }
         ]
         ```
-    - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-domain-record) for a list of returned fields
+    - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-domain-records) for a list of returned fields

-- `zone_file` - The zone file for the last rendered zone for the specified domain.
+- `zone_file` - The returned zone file.

     - Sample Response:
         ```json